Limit on Term-Time Employment

 Yale Law School has dormitory units available at Baker Hall, which opened in August 2018.
 Baker Hall, located at 100 Tower Parkway, will house 111 students in furnished, one- and two-bedroom units.
 The units are managed by the Yale Housing Office.

-The Yale Housing Office has additional dormitory and apartment units available for graduate and professional students.
+The Yale Housing Office has dormitory and apartment units available for graduate and professional students.
 Dormitories are single-occupancy and two-bedroom units of varying sizes and prices.
 They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to Helen Hadley Hall and the newly built 272 Elm Street, serving the central/science campus.
 Unfurnished apartments consisting of efficiencies and one-, two-, and three-bedroom apartments for singles and families are also available.
 Family housing is available in Whitehall and Esplanade Apartments.
-The Housing website (http://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
-Applications for the new academic year are available beginning April 23 and can be submitted directly from the website.
+The Housing website (https://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
+Applications for the new academic year are available beginning April 20 and can be submitted directly from the website with a Yale NetID.

 The Yale Housing Office is located in Helen Hadley Hall (HHH) at 420 Temple Street and is open from 9 a.m. to 4 p.m., Monday through Friday; 203.432.2167.

 The Law School Dining Hall has an extensive menu, including a coffee bar, hot and cold foods, premade selections, salads, and an expanded recycling station.
-The Law School offers a meal plan, or items may be purchased with cash or credit/debit cards, or charged to a bursar account.
+Items may be purchased with cash or credit/debit cards, or charged to a bursar account.
 The Law School Dining Hall also provides catering services for the Law School community.
 The dining hall is closed on Saturday and Sunday.

 Yale Law School Information Technology Services assists students with questions and concerns about computer hardware and software.
 Law IT also supports and maintains a number of public computing workstations located in the Yale Law Library.
 Students can also visit the IT Student Helpdesk, located on L2 of the Law Library, for technology questions and issues, including assistance with printing, connecting to the network, and personal computer support.
 For more information, visit https://law.yale.edu/its or contact the manager of student computing at email@example.com.